jcwaldron/Connect_Four/README.md

 The computer's moves are determined by selecting a random player piece on the board, then choosing a random adjacent space to drop the computer's piece.

+NOTE: This code is still unfinished, though it does function!

 ## Demo